Aging & Impact on Society in Japan

 - Why Are There Swastikas in Japan?
 (Tofugu)

 Students also often ask, what the role of religion in Japan is today?
 In general, religion does not play a big role in the everyday life of most Japanese people today.
 The average person typically follows the religious rituals at ceremonies like birth, weddings and funerals, may visit a shrine or temple on New Year and often participates at local festivals (matsuri), most of which have a religious background.
-For more on this see:
+However, most Japanese are not religious and don't regularly practice any one religion.
+They may say they are born Shinto, marry as a Christian, and die as a Buddhist.
+So, attitudes towards religion are much more fluid/flexible in Japan than in the U.S.

 - Why Japanese Spirituality and Religion Is, and Isn’t a Part of Life